What is a Cull Penny

 what-is-a-cull-penny

 No, that’s the short answer.
-Everyone, please be informed that culls, also known as coins that have been rejected from circulation due to not meeting certain quality standards, are not considered legal tender.
+Cull coins — coins that have been rejected from circulation due to not meeting certain quality standards — are not considered legal tender by themselves.
+They have no additional face value beyond the metal they’re made of.

-So, they’re worth nothing, not even a single cent.
-Even if they were in perfect condition, they wouldn’t be worth anything more than face value because they’re not considered usable currency by the government.
+Even if they were in perfect condition, they wouldn’t be worth anything more than face value because they’re not considered usable currency by the government at more than their denominated amount.

-So, a cull penny is a coin that has lost its worth.
-So, when we talk about a ‘cull’ coin, we mean a coin that doesn’t have the full amount of metal due to wear or damage.
+A cull penny is a coin that has lost its collectible premium.
+When we talk about a ‘cull’ coin, we mean a coin that doesn’t have the full amount of metal due to wear or damage, or has significant cosmetic issues that disqualify it from being graded.

 Coins, made of metal, tend to lose their value over time due to wear and tear.
-This is based on the weight of the metal they contain compared to their original minting cost.
+Their worth as collectibles is based on condition and rarity, not just the weight of the metal they contain.

 Why are There Culls?

-First, they may be the correct weight and size but have a flaw in their design.
+First, they may be the correct weight and size but have a flaw in their design or heavy wear from circulation.

-For example, if there were an error with the obverse side of the coin that caused it not to have any writing on it or extra lines (called doubling), then this would be considered a design flaw.
+For example, if there were an error with the obverse side of the coin that caused it not to have any writing on it or extra lines (called doubling), or if the coin has been heavily worn down, then this would be considered a cull.

-If there’s an excess of zinc or a shortage of copper in these coins, they’ll be worth less than regular one-cent coins.
-This makes them less desirable than pennies with more copper in their composition.
+If there’s an excess of zinc or a shortage of copper in older coins due to environmental damage, they may be worth less to collectors.
+Environmental damage can make them less desirable than well-preserved examples.

 Are Culls in Circulation?